Log5: Additional applications

 In addition to head-to-head winning probability, a general formula can be applied to calculate head-to-head probability of outcomes such as batting average in baseball.

-Sticking with our batting average example, let $p_B$ be the batter's batting average (probability of getting a hit), and let $p_P$be the pitcher's batting average against (probability of allowing a hit).
+Sticking with the batting average example, let $p_B$ be the batter's batting average (probability of getting a hit), and let $p_P$be the pitcher's batting average against (probability of allowing a hit).
 Let $p_{L}$ be the league-wide batting average (probability of anyone getting a hit) and let $p_{B,P}$ be the probability of batter B getting a hit against pitcher P.